egoist/website/src/pages/building-vitekit-1.md

 ---

-That's roughly what I did yesterday, I also fix a bug in `@vueuse/head` and watched the new episode of Attack on Titan.
+That's roughly what I did yesterday, I also fixed a bug in `@vueuse/head` and watched the new episode of Attack on Titan.
 Tomorrow I'll share what I'm doing today.